Health Insurers Are Still Skimping On Mental Health Coverage

 "One of the most common reasons people give of not getting mental health treatment is the cost," Kimball says.
 "The other is not being able to find care.
 It's hurting people in every corner of this nation."

 Kaiser Health News, a nonprofit health newsroom whose stories appear in news outlets nationwide, is an editorially independent part of the Kaiser Family Foundation.
-KHN Senior Correspondent Jenny Gold is on Twitter @JennyAGold.
+KHN senior correspondent Jenny Gold is on Twitter @JennyAGold.